-From convenience to privacy, fitness apps make it possible to get a quality workout from the comfort of your home.
+Fitness apps make it possible to get a convenient, quality workout in the comfort and privacy of your home.

-iFit is a workout app with hundreds of live and on-demand classes to suit a variety of fitness levels.
+iFit is a workout app with thousands of on-demand classes to suit a variety of fitness levels.

-Classes can be streamed using an iFit-compatible exercise machine or accessed on your smartphone for working up a sweat regardless of your location.
+You can stream classes using an iFit-compatible exercise machine or access them on your smartphone to work up a sweat in any location.

 However, given that iFit requires a monthly membership, you may wonder whether it’s worth the cost.

 This article takes a look at the pros, cons, and cost of the iFit app to help you decide whether it’s the right fit for your fitness goals.

 - features a wide variety of class styles

 - compatible with many exercise machines